 In collaboration with MC, MCPS offers a Middle College program at three high schools.
 The Montgomery College Middle College (MC2) program at Northwest and Northwood high schools and the P-TECH Middle College program is offered at Clarksburg High School.
 Each Middle College dual enrollment program prepares students to earn a Maryland state high school diploma and college credits toward an associate's degree.
 The college credits are earned through a combination of courses, including Advanced Placement courses and corresponding test scores, CLEP examinations, and/or MC courses.
 Students are supported through a progressive transition from a traditional high school experience, to a college-like experience on the high school campus, and finally to full college coursework and experience on the college campus.
 During this transition, students are provided with dedicated college preparation, including preparation for the college placement and admission assessments.
-Students will matriculate through a pathway toward the associate's degree, beginning in Grade 9.
+Students will matriculate through a pathway toward an associate's degree, beginning in Grade 9.
+Students apply to the Middle College programs in the fall of 8th grade.